qct/apollo-helm/README.md

 As designed by Apollo, configservice and adminservice share a mysql instance, while portal should use its own mysql instance.

 ### Warning
-The apollo-helm repo is **unfinished**, take risks at your own if used in a production environment.
+Take risks at your own if used in a production environment.

 ### Thanks
 Many thanks to ctrip [Apollo](https://github.com/ctripcorp/apollo), they bring us a so great configuration management system,